Cambridge Inter-Collegiate Christian Union: Doctrinal basis

-CICCU adopts the doctrinal basis of UCCF#Doctrinal basis, to which it is affiliated.
+CICCU adopts the doctrinal basis of the UCCF, to which it is affiliated.

 Controversy

 Attitudes towards homosexuality have been a particular area of controversy, in particular during their 2004 Promise Week event, in which it was alleged that homosexual relations were equated with bestiality.
 CICCU members deny that their organisation is anti-gay, stressing "equality in the sight of God", and point out that they love homosexual and heterosexual friends equally, as does God..

 Recent comment on the CICCU has been more ambivalent – surprised by the intense focus on sharing rather than simply maintaining their faith, but impressed by the warmth of their welcome, and the depth of their conviction.